RiccardoSamaritan/FantacalcioApp/README.md

 # Fantacalcio App

+This is a Python-based Fantacalcio (Italian fantasy football) simulation application.
+The project scrapes data from the [Fantacalcio Official Website](https://www.fantacalcio.it/voti-fantacalcio-serie-a) and simulates fantasy football seasons with automatic player selection based on performance metrics.

-The idea behind this project is to scrape data from [Fantacalcio Official Website](https://www.fantacalcio.it/voti-fantacalcio-serie-a) and use it to implement a python software able to simulate a Fantacalcio season.
-The app takes as input a given number of teams (usually a multiple of 2 in a range between 8 and 12) with 25 players (3 goalkeepers, 8 defenders, 8 midfielders and 6 forwards), which is the most common format used in the game (anyway it could be changed as you prefer).
+The app takes as input a given number of teams (usually a multiple of 2 in a range between 8 and 12) with 25 players (3 goalkeepers, 8 defenders, 8 midfielders and 6 forwards), which is the most common format used in the game.

 ## Game Rules